CPF homepage redesign

 The content will be three part to help users focus on and digest the content according to priority.

-The primary content shows brand value and lets users use filter search to find what they need for task oriented purposes.
+The primary content shows brand value and lets users use filter search to find what they need for

 The secondary content introduces the main scheme to users, so users can keep exploring more about CPF.